 This West Elm canopy bed is as responsibly sourced as it is pretty.
 The kiln-dried eucalyptus wood and engineered wood that make up this bed are FSC-certified—meaning that they’re sustainably-sourced—and the whole piece was constructed in a Fair Trade-certified facility.

 Complete with a lovely acorn finish, this bed would look gorgeously contemporary with airy bedding in light shades of white and cream to complement that warm wood tone.
 It's a timeless, mid-century inspired piece that'll never go out of style.

 Check out the unique structure of this canopy bed from Crate & Barrel and designed by HGTV’s Leanne Ford.
-Instead of the rectangular construction you’d typically see, this bed’s canopy forms a barrel-shaped arc for a contemporary and sleek (and not to mention oh-so-cozy) look.
+Instead of the rectangular construction you’d typically see, this bed’s canopy forms a barrel-shaped arc for a contemporary, sleek, and not to mention oh-so-cozy look.